delaval-htps/parkingsystem/README.md

 **V0.1.5**:

 * fix all bugs in the project according to Sonarcloud
-* the coverage pass to 85% to 53% (need to rise the coverage in the next release...)
+* the coverage pass to 85% to 53% because of update especially in com.parkit.parkingsystem.dao  (need to rise the coverage in the next release...)
 * update of javadoc

 ## Getting Started